Laurence Steinhardt: Biography

 In 1941, immediately prior to Germany's bombing assault on Moscow and with only six hours notice, Steinhardt sent his wife, daughter and her governess, each carrying only one suitcase, out to Stockholm on one of the last planes departing with families of diplomats to any safer destinations within Europe.
-Steinhardt then returned his attention to the ongoing preparations to evacuate and accompany the remaining U.S. embassy staff to Kuybyshev taking seven days by train to go some 400 miles east of Moscow to this destination, designated by the Kremlin for remaining diplomats.
+Steinhardt then returned his attention to the ongoing preparations to evacuate and accompany the remaining U.S. embassy staff to Kuybyshev (now Samara) and took seven days by train to go some 400 miles east of Moscow to this destination, designated by the Kremlin for remaining diplomats.
 Once the staff was situated in spartan housing with the entire stock of embassy foodstuffs brought along and sufficient to feed the greater diplomatic corps in addition to the staff, he returned to the U.S. embassy residence in Moscow during the bombings to secure the embassy with a skeleton staff of six.
 He was known within family circles to say he took great pride in working alongside his amazing staff in his embassy postings.
 In July of this period, the famed photographer, Margaret Bourke-White, managed to get into Moscow to the embassy residence so as to document the German bombings.
 On the nights of July 23 and July 26 she and Steinhardt lay on their backs on the roof of Spaso House while she photographed German bombs, Nazi parachute flares, tracer bullets, and anti-aircraft gunshots streaking across the nighttime sky overhead.
 Her portfolio assignment produced startling visual imagery for the American public in the issue of Life Magazine, Vol 11, No 9., pp. 15–21. dated September 1, 1941, Kuybyshev.

 On January 12, 1942, Steinhardt was appointed Ambassador to Turkey.
 His mission directives included buying up all the available sources of chrome the Nazis needed for the manufacture of steel for their war machine.
 More importantly and much more challenging was the deep rooted presence in Istanbul of the highest flange of German diplomats led by German Ambassador Franz von Papen whose objective was to bring Turkey into the German side of the war.
 Steinhardt's mission directive was to bring Turkey into the Allied side of the war.
 Each was crafty, intense, and possessed with the access to vast intelligence gathering network sources.
 Turkey was THE battleground during this critical period of 1942 to 1945 as so much hung in the balance, not the least of which was Turkey's important geographic location, then and now.
-By 1944, Turkey had turned west to the Allies, an historical orientation originally seeded by Gamal Atatürk in 1923 to turn Turkey into a modern secular nation while still keeping its foundational character.
+By 1944, Turkey had turned west to the Allies, an historical orientation originally seeded by Kemal Atatürk in 1923 to turn Turkey into a modern secular nation while still keeping its foundational character.